LSD vs Psilocybin Mushrooms

 I assume most readers are here to read about the differences in effects between LSD and Shrooms.

 I also want to include a few quotes I found while perusing various forums.

 These quotes provide a metaphorical reference point for LSD vs Shrooms:

-- “With acid you feel like your driving the car, with shrooms you feel like your in the back seat along for the ride.”
+- “With acid you feel like you’re driving the car, with shrooms you feel like you’re in the back seat along for the ride.”

 “Psilocybin Mushrooms are prone to inducing more mentally challenging trips, in my opinion.
 They are a completely different ballpark in many respects.
 Mushrooms lack the clarity, the ‘perfectness’ of LSD, but they have a certain quality which often leads to profound introspection… ‘Golden teacher’ didn’t earn its name by chance.”

 Which Psychedelic Should You Try?